-The Company is Malta's leading postal services company, being the sole licensed Universal Service Provider of postal service on the Maltase Islands.
-It is regulated by the Malta Communications Authority and is listed on the Malta Stock Exchange.
+The Company is Malta's leading postal services company, being the sole licensed Universal Service Provider of postal service on the Maltese Islands in terms of the Postal Services Act (Chapter 254 of the Laws of Malta) and under the terms of the Universal Postal Union Convention and Constitution on behalf of the Government of Malta.
+It is regulated by the Malta Communications Authority.
+The Company holds a network of 40 Post Offices and 32 Sub-Post Offices around Malta and Gozo providing an extensive range of postal and financial services.